John D. White

-John Daugherty White (January 16, 1849 – January 5, 1920) was a U.S. Representative from Kentucky, nephew of John White and cousin of Addison White and Hugh Lawson White both of whom served in public office.
+John Daugherty White (January 16, 1849 – January 5, 1920) was an American politician who served as a U.S. Representative from Kentucky.
+He was nephew of John White and cousin of Addison White and Hugh Lawson White both of whom served in public office.

 Biography

 Born near Manchester in Clay County, Kentucky, one of six children of Daugherty White and Sarah Watts White.
 The Whites were a wealthy and politically influential family in Clay County, Kentucky, owning a saltworks and numerous land holdings, and were one side of the notorious Garrard-White Feud.
 White attended a private school until 1865 and Eminence (Kentucky) College and the University of Kentucky at Lexington until 1870.

 He was graduated from the law department of the University of Michigan at Ann Arbor in 1872.

 He also attended the medical department of the same institution.
 His sister, Laura Rogers White, was one of the first eight women graduated from the University of Michigan in 1874.

-He was admitted to the bar by the Kentucky Court of Appeals in 1875 and practiced.
+He was admitted to the bar by the Kentucky Court of Appeals in 1875, and practiced law.

 White was elected as a Republican to the Forty-fourth Congress (March 4, 1875 – March 3, 1877).

 He declined to be a candidate for renomination.

 He served as chairman of the Kentucky Republican State convention at Louisville in 1879.

 He served as member of the State house of representatives in 1879 and 1880.